ebickle/lsl-vscode/README.md

 While not required, you may also map the .lsl file extension to open Visual Studio Code.

-## Third-party Components
+## Known issues
-- TextMate bundle for LSL from [https://github.com/textmate/secondlife-lsl.tmbundle](https://github.com/textmate/secondlife-lsl.tmbundle).
+- Angle brackets in vector and rotation literals are classified as relational operators.

 ## Disclaimers
 Second Life® and Linden Scripting Language are trademarks of Linden Research, Inc. This Visual Studio Code extension is not affiliated with or sponsored by Linden Research.